DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - cost: third-party auditors are going to be much more costly than internal teams; this means that the organization is likely to conduct audits as frequently
         - internal resources are still required to assist or accompany auditors, to answer questions and guide

+- 6.5.4 Location: Facilitating Security Audit
+    - On-Premise:
+    - **Cloud**: distributed nature and scale of cloud infrastructure makes conducting an audit of cloud infrasturcture challenging.
+        - You generally cannot audit the underlying infrastructure managed by the CSP
+        - cloud computing enables distributed services , with systems that can replicate globally.
+The impact is the additional geographic locations auditors must consider when performing an audit
+        - Common technique in cloud auditing is sampling - picking a subset of the physical infrastructure to inspect
+        - CSPs can collect evidence that provides auditors with sufficient assurance that they have collected a representative sample to save time and expense while still mainting accuracy
+        - In relation to audit compliance, the 3 audit standards commonly used by the big CSPs include SSAE, ISAE, and CSA.
+            - **SSAE (Statement on Standards for Attestation Engagements)**: SSAE is a standard developed by the American Institute of Certified Public Accountants (AICPA) for reporting on the controls at a service organization.
+                - SSAE 18 is designed to enhance the quality and usefulness of SOC reports
+                - SSAE is the framework for creating System and Organization Controls (SOC) reports, such as SOC 1, SOC 2, and SOC 3.
+                  - SOC 1: report that focuses on financial reporting by certified public accountants.
+                  - SOC 2 Type I: report that focuses on security, availability, processing integrity, confidentiality, and privacy controls at a specific point in time.
+                  - SOC 2 Type II: report that asseses the security, availability, processing integrity, confidentiality, and privacy controls over time by overving operations for at least 6 months.
+You can get these reports on demand from CSPs but may require you to sign an NDA.
+                  - SOC 3: Similar to SOC 2 but intended for broader distribution and contains auditors general opinions.
+                - It includes audit standards and suggested report formats to guide and assits auditors
+                - Example a cloud service provider undergoes an SSAE 18 audit to prove to clients that their data is secure and managed properly.
+            - **ISAE (International Standard on Assurance Engagements)**:  ISAE is a set of standards issued by the International Auditing and Assurance Standards Board (IAASB) for assurance engagements, including reports on controls at service organizations.
+                - The board and its standards are both similar to those of SSAE.
+                - ISAE 3402: The most relevant standard for cloud services, similar to SSAE 18, used internationally. it is roughly the equivalent of SOC 2 reports in SSAE.
+            - **CSA (Cloud Security Alliance)**: CSA is an organization that defines best practices and provides certifications for securing cloud computing environments.
+                - it offers the CSA STAR program: The Security, Trust, Assurance, and Risk (STAR) program is a certification for cloud service providers based on CSA's Cloud Controls Matrix (CCM).
+                - STAR consists of two level of certification which provide increasing levels of assurance
+                   - Level 1 Self-Assesment: is based on self-assessment where Providers assess their own security practices against the CCM.
+It documents the security offering provided by the CSP.
+                   - Level 2 Third Party Audit: Requires the CSP to engage an independent auditor to evaluate the CSPs controls against the CSA standard.
+It is stronger.
+                - Can be used by CSPs, cloud consumers, auditors or consultants
+                - It is designed to demonstrate compliance to a desired level of assurance.
+    - Hybrid:

 - [6.6](#6.6) Software testing: Security Assessment and Testing (OSG-9 Chpt 15)
     - **Code Review**: Code review is the foundation of software assessment programs.
 During a code review, also known as a peer review, developers other than the one who wrote the code review it for defects.
 Static program reviews are typically performed by an automated tool.
 Program understanding, program comprehension, pair programming, software inspections, and software walk-throughs are all human-centric methods for reviewing code.
     - an example of Code review is by using the 6 steps Fagan process: 1.Planning, 2.Overview, 3.Preparation, 4.Inspection, 5.Rework, 6.Follow-­up